Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Statement of the main results

 there exists $n_*>0$ sufficiently large such that the assertions of Theorems \ref{t:delayed_blow_up}--\ref{t:delayed_blow_up_t_infty} hold for all $\theta=\theta^{(n)}$ with $n\geq n_*$ (cf.\ Proposition \ref{t:weak_convergence} below).
 As in \cite{FL19}, an example is given by

 The above example also satisfies $\#\{k\,:\,\theta_k^{(n)}\neq 0\}<\infty$ for all $n$.
 Interestingly, the sequence \eqref{eq:choice_theta} satisfies $\supp\theta^{(n)}\subseteq \{n\leq k\leq 2n\}$ and therefore it only acts on high Fourier modes.
 Moreover, as we may enlarge $n$, such frequencies can be chosen as large as needed.
-We will employ such sequence later on, but of course other choices are possible, see e.g.\ \cite[Remark 5.7]{FL19}. \end{remark}
+We will employ such sequence later on, but of course other choices are possible, see e.g.\ \cite[Remark 5.7]{FL19} and \cite[Remark 1.8]{FGL21_mixing} for Kraichnan's type noise. \end{remark}

 \begin{remark}[Inhomogeneous diffusion/deterministic transport] The operator $\ellip_i\Delta v$ in \eqref{eq:reaction_diffusion} can be replaced by a general second order operator $\div(a_i\cdot\nabla v_i)+ (b_i\cdot\nabla) v_i + \div(B_i v_i)+ c_i v_i$ where the (deterministic) coefficients $(a_i,b_i,B_i,c_i)$ are $\alpha$--H\"{o}lder continuous with $\alpha>0$ and $a_i$ is a bounded elliptic matrix with ellipticity constant $\ellip_i>0$.
 In such a case, the results of Theorems \ref{t:delayed_blow_up}--\ref{t:delayed_blow_up_t_infty} still hold if $\s<1+\alpha$ (this restriction comes from the application of \cite{AV21_SMR_torus} in Theorem \ref{t:global_cut_off} below). \end{remark}